Overnight Summer Camp

 Can we visit camp prior to registering?

 very conscientious of who is visiting.
+Please call ahead to verify that we are open for visits.
 During the summer season, visitors are

 only allowed during pick-up and drop-off.